naztronaut/RaspberryPi-RGBW-Control/README.md

 <img src="./img/RGBWLayout.jpg" width="700px" alt="Circuit Diagram for LED">

-Creating a hat for your Pi may be a great way to go.
-(TODO - Post picture of my Hat)

 #### Software
 Follow the tutorial here to learn how to run a Flask app behind Apache: https://www.easyprogramming.net/raspberrypi/pi_flask_apache.php